nnodes/react-new-orgchart/README.md

 - Panning is now drag-to-scroll based, deprecating the transform CSS property logic.
 This avoids [scrolling and visualization issues](https://stackoverflow.com/questions/45512317/css-transform-origin-center-overflow-scroll-not-full-width) when rendering a large OrgChart.

 - Zooming is now scale() based.
 The main benefit of this change is that the ChartContainer module is simpler and easier to read when compared to the transformation-matrix splitting shenanigans.
+Using zoom() was a good enough alternative, but it is non-standard.

 - Orgchart downloading is now handled by the dom-to-image library.
 Dom-to-image has [better predictability when dealing with large images](https://stackoverflow.com/questions/43755750/div-or-html-to-image-alternative-to-html2canvas), [doesn't screw up your snapshot when scrolling](https://stackoverflow.com/questions/36213275/html2canvas-does-not-render-full-div-only-what-is-visible-on-screen), and [is 70x faster](https://betterprogramming.pub/heres-why-i-m-replacing-html2canvas-with-html-to-image-in-our-react-app-d8da0b85eadf).